XMPro/Multi-Agent/docs/technical-details/memory_cycle.md

 ### 2. Core Input Processing

-When input is received through MQTT, it is:
+When input is received through the message broker, it is:
 1. Validated and routed based on type:
    - Chat messages
    - Observations